5 July 2019

 EUR 650: Reduced Fee

-Reduced Fee applies to PhD/Masters students, including Barcelona GSE students.
+Reduced Fee applies to PhD/Masters students, including Barcelona GSE students and Alumni.

-Multiple course selection, alumni, groups and partner discounts are available.
+Multiple course selection, groups and partner discounts are available.

 on course website